Toei Ōedo Line: Overview

 Ridership projections originally estimated 1 million users daily, a figure scaled down to 820,000 before opening.
 At the end of 2006, the line was averaging 720,000 passengers/day.
 However, its ridership has increased by about five percent each year since its opening, following new commercial and residential development around major stations such as Roppongi and Shiodome.
 According to the Tokyo Metropolitan Bureau of Transportation, as of June 2009 the Ōedo Line was the fourth most crowded subway line in Tokyo, at its peak running at 178% capacity between Monzen-Nakachō and Tsukishima stations.

 There are plans to extend the Ōedo Line westward from its current western terminus at Hikarigaoka Station through to a new terminus in Ōizumigakuenchō, 1.5 km north of Ōizumi-gakuen Station (on the Seibu Ikebukuro Line) then later towards Higashi-Tokorozawa Station (on the Musashino Line).
-Construction of the first segment to Ōizumigakuenchō is tentatively scheduled for before 2015, and will include the construction of three new stations, temporarily named Doshida station, Ōizumichō station and Ōizumigakuenchō station.
-Following the awarding of the 2020 Summer Olympics to Tokyo, there has been speculation regarding the addition of another 2.7 km to the proposed extension in order to extend the line to Niiza where the shooting range for the Olympics is to be located.
-A decision regarding this matter is expected in 2015.
+The first segment to Ōizumigakuenchō, which will include three new stations in Doshida, Oizumimachi, and Oizumigakuencho, is expected to open around 2040 at a cost of 160 billion yen.
+Following the awarding of the 2020 Summer Olympics to Tokyo, there had been speculation regarding the addition of another 2.7 km to the proposed extension in order to extend the line to Niiza where the shooting range for the Olympics was to be located.
+A decision regarding this matter was expected in 2015.